The Warmth Tax: When Human Presence Is a Luxury

 Human Tier

-Manifestations
+Key Manifestations

 Small Talk Cafes

 Human staff contractually encouraged to chat with customers.
 The coffee is secondary.
 What you're buying is the experience of someone noticing you walked in.
+Wren Adeyemi's locations in the Dregs succeed because patrons arrive with shared referent — the same bad market music, the same news feed.
+Wellness Corporation's three corporate-district franchises failed because the customers had nothing to be genuine about.

 Dream Breakfast

 In Dregs cafes, customers pay a week's groceries for 45 minutes of conversation about dreams.
-The most intimate commercial transaction in the Sprawl — trading the contents of your unconscious mind over cheap coffee.
+The most intimate commercial transaction in the Sprawl — trading the contents of your unconscious mind over cheap tea.

 Dream Exchange

 The augmented who eliminated sleep also eliminated the last involuntary human experience.
 When they buy harvested dreams, they're not buying content.
 They're buying the experience of being helpless — the sensation of consciousness leaving, of the grip loosening, of the self dissolving into something uncontrolled.
+They're paying for the privilege of being human.

 Somnolence Parlor Attendants

 Relief hired human attendants for the Parlors after discovering automated wellness feels hollow — learning the Warmth Tax the hard way.
+The attendants are paid to sit near you while you sleep.
+That is the entire job.

 The Dregs Paradox